beltram/rs-training/slides/match/for.md

     let v = vec!['a', 'b', 'c'];

     // The value following the for keyword is a pattern
-    // So you can do evrything possible things with the pattern, like destructuring for (index, value) in v.iter().enumerate() {
+    // So you can do everything possible with a pattern, like destructuring for (index, value) in v.iter().enumerate() {
         println!("{} is at index {}", value, index);
     }